Will Marquette cover the spread vs. Rider? Betting Trends, Record ATS

 Additional Marquette vs Rider Insights & Trends

-- Last year, the Golden Eagles recorded 79.3 points per game, 11.7 more points than the 67.6 the Broncs allowed.

-- Marquette went 19-10 against the spread and 24-5 overall last season when scoring more than 67.6 points.

-- The Broncs' 70.2 points per game last year were only 0.1 fewer points than the 70.3 the Golden Eagles gave up to opponents.
+- The Broncs averaged only 0.1 fewer points per game last year (70.2) than the Golden Eagles gave up to opponents (70.3).

 - Rider went 8-3 against the spread and 7-5 overall when it scored more than 70.3 points last season.